eidoriantan/messenger-translator/README.md

 # Messenger Translator
 ![Node.js CI](https://github.com/eidoriantan/messenger-translator/actions/workflows/nodejs.yml/badge.svg)
 ![LIC](https://img.shields.io/github/license/eidoriantan/messenger-translator)

+## DISCONTINUED!
+This project was already discontinued and not maintained by owner anymore.

 An open-sourced Translator bot app built for Facebook's [Messenger], powered by [Google Translate].
 Visit the [Facebook page] and send a message through the